-1. Each person signing a proposal certifies that he or she is the person in the Applicant's organization responsible for, or authorized to make, decisions as to the prices quoted and that he or she has not participated, and will not participate, in any action contrary to the non-collusion requirements of this RFP.

-- 2. Each person signing the proposal certifies that all information in the proposal is accurate to the best of their knowledge. - 3.
+- 1. Each person signing a proposal certifies that he or she is the person in the Applicant's organization responsible for, or authorized to make, decisions as to the prices quoted and that he or she has not participated, and will not participate, in any action contrary to the non-collusion requirements of this RFP. - 2.
+Each person signing the proposal certifies that all information in the proposal is accurate to the best of their knowledge. - 3.
 Each person signing the proposal certifies that the Applicant organization has a Universal Service Plan for the entire town or Communication District in which the project will serve.
-Each person signing acknowledges that the Universal Service commitment is binding and that while plans may be revised, a failure to provide Access to Broadband to every Unserved Location and Underserved Location with electric utility service in a Town or Communications Union District within the timeline the Applicant specifically enumerated in its Application other than as a result of force majeure may result in a forfeiture of assets built using funds received as a result of this Application. - 4.
+Each person signing acknowledges that the Universal Service commitment is binding and that while plans may be revised, a failure to connect or cause to be connected all on grid unserved and underserved locations to service of at least 100/100 Mbps within three (3) years for an individual town or five (5) years for an entire Communications Union District for reasons other than a failure by the Board to provide funds as outlined in the Universal Service Plan cost estimate may result in a forfeiture of assets built using funds received as a result of this Application.
+Delays resulting from force majeure will be considered. - 4.
 Each person signing the proposal certifies that the Applicant organization will comply with the Vermont Community Broadband Board Outside Plant Design (OSP) Requirements. - 5.
 Each person signing the proposal certifies that the project when completed will offer broadband service that complies with consumer protection and net neutrality standards. - 6.
 Each person signing the proposal certified that the sale or transfer of any project funded by the Vermont Community Broadband Fund is prohibited without the prior written approval from the Board. - 7.
 Each person signing the proposal affirms that the final network will be reviewed by the VCBB before the project is deemed complete and final payment is made. - 8.
 Each person signing the proposal agrees to follow the applicable Treasury Guidance on the allowable uses and requirements for usage of American Rescue Plan State and Local Fiscal Recovery Funds.
 In cases of conflicting legal opinions, the opinion of the State Vermont Department of Finance and Management and the State's consultants shall take precedence.
 Failure to follow the guidance may result in a suspending the agreement or disallowing an expense. - 9.
 Each person signing the proposal certifies they have reviewed the following documents: